 Geography and Geology courses are appropriate for Brandeis credit even though they are not taught at Brandeis University.
 You may submit a Petition to Request Substitution for a Requirement form if you wish to have the course assessed to fulfill the Science general university requirement.

 Questions about photography classes should be addressed to the Office of Study Abroad.
 Photography courses that have no creative or historic component are not appropriate for Brandeis course credit.
 An appropriate photography course will not rely solely on use of a smartphone for the course.
 Only a few photography courses are eligible to fulfill the School of Creative Arts requirement.

 You may receive credit for PE while abroad if the course is at least 22 contact hours.
-Please contact Lynne Dempsey, Director of Athletics, with a detailed course description if you have further questions.
+Please contact Jeff Ward, Interim Director of Athletics, with a detailed course description if you have further questions.
 Please note that club team participation, or attending a yoga studio on your own, will not count for PE credit.

 When selecting classes abroad, be careful not to repeat a class that you have already taken at Brandeis.
 You will not receive credit for a class you take twice.
 If you have any questions, please consult a member of the Study Abroad staff.